 Barceloneta was the last town officially founded by the Spanish in 1881, just eight years before Puerto Rico became part of the United States.
 The name means "Little Barcelona" in honor of founder Don Bonocio Llenza Feliú's birthplace.

 Being a very small town (just 32 square miles), with Arecibo to the west and Manatí to the east, many of the landmarks associated with the two larger towns such as Cambalache State Forest, Caño Tiburones Marshland, and Hacienda La Esperanza Natural Reserve are also partially in Barceloneta.
 There are even a couple of rugged north-coast beaches tucked into its relatively limited shoreline.

 But when you say Barceloneta to a resident of Puerto Rico there's one thing that comes to mind: outlet shopping.

-This colorful shopping center is just 45 minutes from San Juan on the highway.
-It's colloquially known as "The Outlets of Barceloneta" and has over 40 stores, including Ann Taylor, Calvin Klein, Tommy Hilfiger, Aeropostale, American Eagle, Nike, Adidas, Clark's, Crocs, Gap, Guess, Lacoste, Polo Ralph Lauren, and many more.
-There's also a movie theater and several chain restaurants like Chili's and Olive Garden, as well as local favorite Metropol, a very good Cuban restaurant with locations around the island.
+The colorful Puerto Rico Premium Outlets are just 45 minutes from San Juan on the highway.
+The shopping center is colloquially known as "The Outlets of Barceloneta" and has over 40 stores, including Ann Taylor, Calvin Klein, Tommy Hilfiger, Aeropostale, American Eagle, Nike, Adidas, Clark's, Crocs, Gap, Guess, Lacoste, Polo Ralph Lauren, and many more.
+There's also a movie theater and several chain restaurants like Chili's and Olive Garden, as well as local favorite Metropol, a very good Cuban restaurant with locations around the Island.

 Coastal Road 681